 Landscape, seascape and visual impact assessments

-We are able to carry out a wide variety of landscape, seascape and visual impact assessments (LVIAs or SVIAs) for developers and for local authorities to inform the development management process.
+We have carried out a wide variety of landscape, seascape and visual impact assessments (LVIAs or SVIAs) for local authorities to inform the development management process and for developers.
+Now we only carry out this work for the public sector, mostly reviewing scoping reports and LVIAs to ensure good practice and accurate information to assist decision-making.

 Our method is in line with good practice including the Guidelines for Landscape and Visual Impact Assessment Edition 3 (GLVIA 3) and other relevant guidance.